Other Names for this Disease

 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

 dissociative disorder, or personality disorder.
 Psychotherapy and stress management training may help reduce symptoms.
-The affected body part or physical function will need physical or occupational therapy until the symptoms disappear.Conversion disorder is a condition in which a person has blindness, paralysis, or other nervous system symptoms that cannot be explained.
-Symptoms may occur because of emotional distress or psychological problems.
-They usually begin suddenly after a stressful experience.
+The affected body part or physical function will need physical or occupational therapy until the symptoms disappear.Conversion disorder is a condition in which a person has blindness, paralysis, or other nervous system symptoms that cannot be explained by a physical illness or injury.
+Symptoms may occur because of emotional distress or psychological conflict.
+They usually begin suddenly after a stressful experience or traumatic event.
 People are more at risk for a conversion disorder if they also have a medical illness,

 - The National Organization for Rare Disorders (NORD) is a federation of more than 130 nonprofit voluntary health organizations serving people with rare disorders.
 Click on the link to view information on this topic.